 Like all ecosystems, forests are in a constant state of change.
 Plant communities change over time in a process called succession.
 When a fire occurs in a forest, it may clear space and bring in sunlight, resulting in a continually changing mix of species.
-Project Learning Tree’s activity Nothing Succeeds Like Succession, found in our new Explore Your Environment: K-8 Activity Guide, is a great resource for helping students learn about natural patterns of change that take place over time in a forest or other ecosystem.
+Project Learning Tree’s activity Nothing Succeeds Like Succession, found in our new Nature of Fire activity collection and Explore Your Environment: K-8 Activity Guide, is a great resource for helping students learn about natural patterns of change that take place over time in a forest or other ecosystem.

 Forest fires are sometimes welcome.
 Fires that are low intensity and occur naturally are a necessary—and unavoidable—part of what fuels a forest’s evolution and health.
 These fires are mainly caused by lightning that strikes trees or the ground.